BabylonJS/Documentation/content/How_To/material/Node_Material.md

 -   <nme id="#AT7YY5#6" title="Full Standard Material NME" description="A Node Material Editor setup of the full standard material." image="/img/playgroundsAndNMEs/NMEfullStandardMaterial.jpg"/>
 -   <nme id="#AT7YY5#7" title="Standard Material Without Alpha NME" description="A Node Material Editor setup of the standard material without alpha support." image="/img/playgroundsAndNMEs/NMEstandardMaterialNoAlpha.jpg"/>
--   <Playground id="#M5VQE9#19" title="Playground of Standard Material and NME Standard Material" description="Playground to compare the existing `StandardMaterial` and the corresponding Node Material." image="/img/playgroundsAndNMEs/PGstandardMaterialNMEstandardMaterial.jpg"/>
+-   <Playground id="#M5VQE9#19" title="Playground of Standard Material and NME Standard Material" description="Playground to compare the existing `StandardMaterial` and the corresponding Node Material." image="/img/playgroundsAndNMEs/PGstandardMaterialNMEstandardMaterial.jpg" isMain={true} category="Node Material"/>

 Note that the only difference between the full material and the material without alpha support is that nothing is wire to the `fragmentOutput.a` input.
 If you don't need alpha support, you should use the "non alpha" node material as alpha-based materials have some constraints: